galcohavy10/bitter/README.md

 ![Untitled design](https://user-images.githubusercontent.com/96891588/229640942-02aff651-96d2-457b-8591-e6656f8a755b.png)

 Bitter is an open-source, professional mock social media app designed to imitate Twitter's functionality.

-It provides a platform for users to share short messages and engage with others.
-This project is intended for educational purposes and can be used as a base for building similar applications.
-Bitter is built using React for the frontend, Node.js for the backend, and MongoDB for the database.
-Bitter began development on April 3rd, 2023.
+I built this project to model a super-stack that would serve the capabilities of uStock: a large project I'm not ready to publish yet.
+The purpose wasn't to finish production, since I'm building something else but to figure out the full stack that would work and the workflow as well.

 **Table of Contents**